nainarazz/nainacodes.com-old/content/posts/how-to-stay-up-to-date-as-developer/how-to-stay-up-to-date-as-developer.md

 But the software industry is moving at a very high pace in general.
 We are always looking for ways to improve the experience developing applications (developer experience), but also reduce the time and complexity involved in delivering software.
 Software developers are students for life.

-In this post, I want to share my ways of staying up to date in web development.
+In this post, I want to share my ways of staying up to date in web development without going insane.
 Although the tips are directed more towards JavaScript developers and web development, developers using other languages will also find it helpful.

 ## Why stay up to date